Tylerc230/13bit/_projects/sequence.md

 order: 7
 title: BestBuy
 videos:
+  - file: best-buy.mov
+    poster: best-buy.jpg
-  - best-buy
+    key: best-buy

 ---
-Sole developer on a digital circular prototype for Best Buy.
+Sole developer on a digital circular prototype for BestBuy.
 This demo application utilizes advanced 3D CoreAnimation and OpenGL to achieve unique transitions and user interactions.
 The curling page animation was written using OpenGL shader technology.